jimmywarting/StreamSaver.js/README.md

 Some browser have ReadableStream but not WritableStream. [web-streams-polyfill](https://github.com/MattiasBuelens/web-streams-polyfill) can fix this gap.
 It's better to load the ponyfill instead of the polyfill and override the existing implementation because StreamSaver works better when a native ReadableStream is transferable to the service worker. hopefully [MattiasBuelens](https://github.com/MattiasBuelens) will fix the missing implementations instead of overriding the existing.
 If you think you can help out here is the [issue](https://github.com/MattiasBuelens/web-streams-polyfill/issues/20)

-There a some settings you can apply to StreamSaver to configure what it should use

 ## Best practice

 **Use https** if you can.
 That way you don't have to open the man in the middle